 You can find more information about your upgrade operations as well as information about if and why any upgrades failed by checking your upgrade operation objects.
 To list the upgrade operation objects, run the following command:

-If your most recent upgrade failed due to insufficient resource quota, the output is similar to this:
+If your most recent upgrade failed due to insufficient resource quota, the output is similar to the following:

 gcloud container operations describe operation-1234567891234-1abc2d3e detail: "Insufficient quota to satisfy the request: waiting on IG: instance https://www.googleapis.com/compute/v1/projects/my-project-123/zones/us-central1-a/instances/gke-my-cluster-default-pool-123ab45c-de67\ \ is still CREATING.
 Last attempt errors: [QUOTA_EXCEEDED] Instance 'gke-my-cluster-default-pool-123ab45c-de67'\ \ creation failed: Quota 'IN_USE_ADDRESSES' exceeded.
 Limit: 50.0 in region us-central1.\ ...

-If the reason was due to insufficient reservation, the output would be:
+If the reason was due to insufficient reservation, the output is similar to the following:

 gcloud container operations describe operation-1234567891234-1abc2d3e detail: "Reservation does not have enough resources for the request: waiting on IG:\ \ instance https://www.googleapis.com/compute/v1/projects/my-project-123/zones/us-central1-a/instances/gke-my-cluster-default-pool-123ab45c-de67\ \ is still CREATING.
 Last attempt error: [CONDITION_NOT_MET] Instance 'gke-my-cluster-default-pool-123ab45c-de67'\ \ creation failed: Specified reservation 'foo' does not have available resources\ \ for the request."